vermacodes/one-click-aks/README.md

 ## Getting Started

-To get started, headcover to [ACT Labs Start](https://actlabs.azureedge.net/start) page and follow the simple setup wizard.
+To get started, headover to [ACT Labs Start](https://actlabs.azureedge.net/start) page and follow the simple setup wizard.

 This setup wizard will help you with following.